Couple Says Philly Wedding Venue Abruptly Shut Down Weeks Before Their Big Day

 Follow CBSPHILLY Facebook | Twitter

-PHILADELPHIA (CBS) — With draped white linen, lights strung and a dreamy vaulted glass ceiling the Skybox Event Center in Fishtown was a perfect fit for couple, Sara Appleby and Joe Ross.
-Until it wasn’t
+PHILADELPHIA (CBS) — With draped white linen, lights strung and a dreamy vaulted glass ceiling, the Skybox Event Center in Fishtown was a perfect fit for Sara Appleby and Joe Ross, until it wasn’t.

 “There just wasn’t time to be emotional,” said Appleby.

-Three weeks out from their May 19 nuptials, a text from their wedding coordinator revealed that their dream day had unraveled.\
+Three weeks out from their May 19 nuptials, a text from their wedding coordinator revealed that their dream day had unraveled.

 Police: Man Arrested After Beating Mom With Star Wars Lightsaber